MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/traces.rst

 =============

 MicroUI logs several actions when traces are enabled.
-This chapter explains the traces identifiers.
+This chapter explains the trace identifiers.

 .. note:: Most of the logs are only available on the Embedded VEE Port (not on the Simulator).